 You sell growth for a living.
-You run campaigns, build funnels, and generate leads — for everyone except yourself.
+You run campaigns, build funnels, and generate leads for everyone except yourself.
 Your own pipeline is a ghost town.
 The cobbler’s children have no shoes, and it is costing you real money.
+You are not alone.
+In SparkToro’s 2025 State of Digital Agencies survey, new business ranked as the number one challenge agency owners expected over the next year, and only 14 percent described their sales pipeline as healthy.

 Our parent agency, Referral Program Pros, has booked over 7,000 meetings using outbound across email and LinkedIn.
-A huge portion of those were booked for — and with — marketing agencies.
-We have seen this pattern hundreds of times: brilliant marketers who run sophisticated campaigns for clients but have zero system for filling their own pipeline.
-This guide is the playbook we wish someone had handed us when we were in that exact position.
-Lead generation for marketing agencies does not have to be the afterthought it usually is.
+A large share of those were booked for, and with, marketing agencies.
+We have seen this pattern hundreds of times: sharp marketers who run sophisticated campaigns for clients but have no system for filling their own pipeline.
+This guide is the playbook we wish someone had handed us in that exact position.

-Why marketing agencies cannot market themselves
+Why can’t marketing agencies market themselves?

 The problem is not that you lack the skills.
-You literally do this for a living.
+You do this for a living.
 The problem is structural.
 Four forces conspire to keep your pipeline empty, and none of them are about competence.

 The time poverty root cause